These principles are well documented, and can be incredibly useful to fundraisers.

 Online tips: Establish your organization as a thought leader in your field by initiating discussions on platforms like LinkedIn and G+.
 Include your staff’s credentials in listings on your website, and perhaps include a short bio of each of your senior staff.
 Link to published articles and research papers written by your staff.
 Seek out influencers in your community or area of work and expertise; ask them to promote your content.

-If you’re interested in learning more about Cialdini’s Principles of Influence, and don’t have time to read the book, watch this 30-minute interview about why people say “yes” to appeals.
-It’s well worth it.
 If you use these principles they will significantly increase the likelihood that your constituent’s response to your call to action will be “yes.”

 Do you have tips for using principles of influence to persuade folks to say “yes?”
+Please share in comments, below.

 Show Your Donors What’s In It For Them